In this installment of their column, Helen and Scott Nearing the molasses drink they used to have at breakfast and the process of growing blueberries.

 A: We change our eating habits as we experiment with what seems interesting or better.
 (However, we'll never turn to the flesh of any creature that walks or wiggles.)
 As a result of our constant experimentation, we no longer take the "molasses drink" (which was just a tablespoon of the syrup in a cup of hot water).
 Nowadays, we drink our own dried herbs as a morning tea ... adding a teaspoon of honey per cup.
 Helen has a new anti-cookbook coming out in the spring, which will have a full section on beverages.

 Q: I've been homesteading in West Virginia for over a year now and want to raise blueberries for profit.
-However, before I make the initial investment, I'd like to learn about the "organic" methods of growing these plants as well as ways to control
+However, before I make the initial investment, I'd like to learn about the "organic" methods of growing these plants as well as ways to control—without chemicals—insects and diseases that prey on the berries.
+Any information you can give me would be appreciated.

 A: If you're to have success with hybrid blueberries, you must live in a region that experiences at least 30 consecutive days with freezing temperatures each year.
 In addition, you'll need acid soil, a well-drained plot, and a moderately rich, sandy loam (though the delicious berries can also be grown on peat land).